zanzo420/Raidplanner/readme.md

 a phpBB3 Calendar where you can plan your Guild Raidplans.
 Uses Jquery Tooltips and Overlays

-### Feature list
+### todo list
+*	Recurring Raidplans
+*	create Raidplans as raids in bbDKP
+*	permissions

+### General Features
 *	3 Raidplan types exist : Public Raidplans (no signup), Raid Raidplans (Signup), and personal Raidplans.
 *	Raidplan event types are picked from bbDKP. if you need new events, set up one in the event list.
 Event Icons are shown in the raidplan.
 *	Support for BBCode and Smilies
+*	PM on raidplan addition, update, delete
+*	email on new raid addition, update, delete
+*	acp setting to enable/disable pm/email

 ##### Inviting and signing up
-*	Confirm Raid Raidplans and create them as dkp raids
+*	Confirm Raid Raidplans
 *	Ability to invite multiple groups to an raidplan
 *	Sign up with your Guild characters to raids
 *	Follow up to which raid(s) you signed up in UCP.